freent-project/freent31-docs/name.md

 excerpt: "Please spread the word.
 FreeNT is open-source."
 ---
 # Where do the names "FreeNT", "OpenWindows", etc. come from?
-{: .note }
-This is an essay.
-It's nothing to do with development.
-There should be general consensus whether this should be moved to the FreeNT README.
-This document also explains OpenWindows's name, so the specific parts would be put into the FreeNT and OpenWindows READMEs respectively.

 FreeNT stands for **Free** Software **N**ew **T**echnology.
 The name originated from a pun, "Is Windows free?", which many people have asked since Microsoft started offering free install disks for Windows, which aren't open-source, despite the